 More lambdas, more beautiness

-In Java we need to create objets for everything.
+In Java we need to create objects for everything.
 A good example is postDelayed

 , where you need to create a complete Runnable